Tesla Charge Stats allows you to see your vehicle’s charging history in the Tesla mobile phone app.

-With this new Charge Stats segment, you’ll have a more accurate understanding of how much you’ve charged in the last month and the cost you paid for it.
+With this new segment, you’ll have a more accurate understanding of how much you’ve charged in the last month and the cost you paid for it.

-The app also compares your total spending vs fuel savings calculated by estimating the cost difference between charging your Tesla vs the cost of fuel (petrol) for a comparable car in your area.
+The app also compares your total spending vs fuel savings calculated by estimating the cost difference between charging your Tesla and the fuel (petrol) cost for a comparable car in your area.